Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 agricultural

-Establishes framework for using unmanned aerial systems in commercial farming operations (crops, livestock, farm-raised fish, timber, poultry, plants for sale).
+Chapter regulating use of UAS in commercial agricultural operations (crops, livestock, farm-raised fish, timber, poultry).
 Administered by Louisiana Department of Agriculture and Forestry.
-Operators must obtain a license after completing agricultural education and safety training through Louisiana Cooperative Extension Service or Southern University.
-Data collected by ag drone remains property of landowner unless agreed otherwise in writing.
-Operators working someone else's land need written landowner permission.
+Requires licensing and registration of ag drones.
+Data collected remains property of landowner unless agreed otherwise in writing.
+Operators must have landowner's written permission.

 View source